microsoft/Dynamics365Commerce.InStore/src/PackagingSamples/StoreCommerceMobile/README.md

 ### Pre-requisites:
   Install the .NET Multi-platform App UI development Visual Studio 2022 workload.

-### Steps
+### Steps:
   - Navigate to the [LCS Shared Asset Library](https://lcs.dynamics.com/V2/SharedAssetLibrary)
   - Under the Retail Self-service package, download the latest Store Commerce for Android package, starting with version 10.0.41.
   - Unzip the Store Commerce for Android package and copy the ```packages``` folder to your repository root.
   - Modify the nuget.config file to include the packages folder as a package source.
 In the ```<packageSources>``` node, add: ```<add key="Dynamics365Commerce-Android-Dependencies" value="./packages" />```.
-  - The App name that is displayed in the Android launcher should be modified in the MainActivity.cs by updating the Label property on the Activity attribute.
+  - The App name that is displayed in the Android launcher should be modified in the mobile app project by setting the ```ApplicationTitle``` value.
-  - The package name should be modified in the AndroidManifest.xml by changing the package attribute of the manifest node.
-The android:label attribute of the application node should also be modified.
+  - The package name should be modified in the mobile app project by setting the ```ApplicationId``` value.
   - Build the mobile samples solution.

+#### Android
   - Assuming an Android emulator is configured, you may start debugging the app from Visual Studio.
+  - If you do not wish to develop an Android app, comment out the net8.0-android target framework in the mobile app project.

+#### iOS
+  - If you are developing on Windows, you need to pair a Mac for iOS development: https://learn.microsoft.com/en-us/dotnet/maui/ios/pair-to-mac?view=net-maui-8.0
+  - If you do not wish to develop an iOS app, comment out the net8.0-ios target framework in the mobile app project.